newaetech/chipwhisperer-tutorials/PA_Intro_1-Firmware_Build_Setup-OPENADC-CWLITEXMEGA.rst

 tutorials so that they match your hardware setup.
 Important parameters
 include:

--  ``SCOPETYPE`` - Capture hardware to use, for example “OPENADC” for CWLite or CWPro.
+-  ``SCOPETYPE`` - Capture hardware to use, for example "OPENADC" for CWLite or CWPro.
 -  ``PLATFORM`` - Target being attacked.
-For example, “CW308_STM32F3”
+For example, "CW308\_STM32F3"
    for STM32F3 on CW308 board.
 -  ``CRYPTO_TARGET`` - Cryptography library used for encryption
    functions.
-For example, “TINYAES128C”.
+For example, "TINYAES128C".

 Some common hardware configurations are (``CRYPTO_TARGET`` is unused in this tutorial, but will be used in later tutorials involving AES and